-The Ministry for Housing, Communities and Local Government (MHCLG) have launched a third round of the Local Authority Housing fund to run over the financial years of 2024/25 and 2025/26.
+The Cabinet considered a report which advised that the Ministry for Housing, Communities and Local Government (MHCLG) had launched a third round of the Local Authority Housing fund to run over the financial years of 2024/25 and 2025/26.
+The recommendations in the report were presented as the Cabinet was being requested to fund various projects as detailed in the confidential report.